8 latest cyber scams: How to spot them and protect yourself

 Stay active, stay safe

-In addition to these recent scams, would-be cybercriminals also have more traditional tricks up their sleeves.
-You can keep yourself protected by remaining vigilant and remembering that if something sounds too good to be true, it usually is.
+In addition to these scams, would-be cybercriminals also have more traditional tricks up their sleeves.
+Help keep yourself protected by remaining vigilant and remembering that if something sounds too good to be true, it usually is.
 By playing an active role in your safety and cybersecurity, you can stay ahead of even the craftiest of cybercriminals.
 As always, don’t hesitate to reporta suspected scam.